nishchalnishant/MLOps-projects/readme.md

 - Data

+# Data --

-Data is from CBCB website .
+- Data is from CBCB website .

+- We are storing the data into the repository intially.

+- later we are going to add a link to the data.

 # Timeline